 How to give effective praise in a classroom?

-There are many ways to turn the praises into effective praises.
-There are many examples of effective recognition in the classroom.
-Given below are some points to make praises efficient.
+There are several ways to turn praise into effective praise, and many examples of effective recognition in the classroom exist.
+Here are some key points to make praises efficient:

 1. Making eye contact –